Punsach/File-Sharing-Site/README.md

 ### Creative Portion ###

 We added the ability to add new custom users at the login page.
-It adds a line to the users.txt file and creates a fully functional user.
+Submitting a new name creates a fully functional user.

-In addition to that, we created a sharing capability, where users can choose a file and type in the name of the (valid) user with whom they wish to share it.
+We also created a sharing capability, where users can choose a file and type in the name of the (valid) user with whom they wish to share it.